SocketCluster/socketcluster-website/website/versioned_docs/version-16.0.1/consumers.md

 ### Breaking out of a specific loop

-Sometimes you want your `for-await-of` loops to behave more like `EventEmitter` instances; for example, `removeAllListeners(eventName)` is not suitable for a lot of cases, you want something similar to `eventEmitter.removeListener(eventName, listener)`.
+Sometimes you want your `for-await-of` loops to behave more like `EventEmitter` instances; for example, `eventEmitter.removeAllListeners(eventName)` is not suitable for a lot of cases, instead you may want something similar to `eventEmitter.removeListener(eventName, listener)`.
 This can be easily achieved using a `Consumer` instance like this:

 ```js
 // Back end.